 While the reasons for hating are real, the prison is one of our own making.

-The truth is we control our feelings – other people or our circumstances do not.
+The truth is that we control our feelings – other people or our circumstances do not.
 Learning how to manage our feelings is a crucial life skill for everyday life, but especially for times like this.

-How can you escape the hate prison you’re in?
+How can you escape the hate prison?

 It’s not just husbands who are negatively impacted either.